z3l4w5/tintin-space/content/docs/part1/chapter5/1/_index.md

 The context variable can be loosely compared to the this variable in object-oriented programming languages, which becomes the method’s object.
 When rendering a page, the context variable represents a page, but if we are rendering a taxonomy, it becomes that taxonomy.
 If we render a shortcode, the context variable becomes that shortcode.
 When working in the context of a property, we can override the context variable with that property and access that property with the . variable.

 Hugo provides the with conditional, which overrides the context variable in its code block.
 Using with, we can write a less verbose existence check.
 That’s because with calls its inner code block if the variable is supplied with a value.
 We can pass a variable or an expression to with.
 If it evolves to a truthful value (not nil, 0, false, or an empty slice, dictionary, or string) that value is set as the value of . (the dot) inside the block contained in the with statement.
 In case the value is not true, the with block is skipped.
-The following listing shows how to override the context variable  using with.
+The following listing shows how to override the context variable  using `with`.
 The . represents the value of the variable passed to with.

 {{< details title="Listing 5.13 Overriding the context variable (layouts/index.html)" open=true >}}
 {{with $title}}<title>{{.}}</title>{{end}}
 {{< /details >}}

-Inside the with code block, the context variable  . was replaced with the value of  the
+Inside the `with` code block, the context variable  . was replaced with the value of  the
 $title variable.
 Note that if we do not set $title, this code does not execute.
 However, if we provide an else code block in the with block, Hugo runs that code instead.

 {{< hint info >}}